ibraghada/portfolio/README.md

 **Exploring RoR** ``Ruby on Rails``

-This README would normally document whatever steps are necessary to get the application up and running.
+This README documents whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Things you may want to consider:

 * Ruby version